astuto/astuto-docs/docs/oauth/common-oauth-providers.md

 1. Navigate to https://aad.portal.azure.com/ and find "Manage -> App registrations"
 2. Click "New registration"
 3. Type the name of your application (e.g. "Astuto")
 4. Choose which kind of users allowed to login.
-Select Single tenant, if only use internally in organisation
+Select Single tenant, if you only need to provide access to users in our organisation
 5. The Redirect URI will entered later
 6. Click "Register"
-7. On the new application frontpage take not of the "Application ID" and "Directory (Tenant) ID" shown
+7. On the new application frontpage take note of the "Application ID" and "Directory (Tenant) ID" shown
+8. Also click the "Endpoints" link at the top, where you can view the Authorize URL and Token URL.
 9. Navigate to "Certificates & secrets" in left menu and click "New Client Secret"
 10. Give the new created secret a description and set an expire date.
 11. Click "Add" and note the secret value.
+It cannot be displayed again.
 12. On Astuto, navigate to "Site Settings > Authentication" and click "New"
 13. Fill the form with the following values and click "Save":
    - **Name**: Microsoft